Burrito: San Diego

-The California burrito originated at an unknown -berto's named restaurant in San Diego in the 1980s.
+According to Gustavo Arellano, the California burrito originated at an unknown -berto's named restaurant in San Diego in the 1980s.
+Lolita's (potentially its Bonita location) has been documented as the place where the California burrito was first created.
 The Fresh MXN chain (formerly Santana's) also claimed to be the originator of the California burrito.
 The earliest-known published mention was in a 1995 article in the Albuquerque Tribune.
 The California burrito typically consists of chunks of carne asada meat, French fries, cheese, and either cilantro, pico de gallo, sour cream, onion, or guacamole (or some combination of these five).
 The ingredients are similar to those used in the "carne asada fries" dish, and it is considered a staple of the local cuisine of San Diego.
 With the merging of French fries and more traditional burrito fillings, the California burrito is an example of fusion border food.
 The California burrito has also been described as a "trans-class" food item, as it is regularly consumed by people across socioeconomic lines.
 Variants of this burrito may add shrimp (surf and turf), or substitute carnitas (pork) or chicken for carne asada.

 The carne asada burrito is considered one of the regional foods of San Diego.
 Carolynn Carreno has said that to San Diegans, "carne asada burritos are as integral to the experience of the place as a slice of (pizza) pie is to a New Yorker."
 The San Diego–style carne asada burrito is served with chunks of carne asada, guacamole, and pico de gallo salsa.
 This "wall-to-wall" use of meat contrasts to burrito styles that use rice and beans as filler ingredients.